 On your end, these donations are almost anonymous.
 If an existing donor sends a donation via Facebook, it will not be reflected in your CRM.

 Luckily, this is something that has been brought to Facebook’s attention.
 In an attempt to solve this issue, Facebook recently integrated with Blackbaud’s products, Luminate Online and TeamRaiser.
 Donor transactions on Facebook are automatically imported into TeamRaiser and identified appropriately through source codes in Luminate Online.
 Unfortunately, TeamRaiser is the only fundraising software that currently holds this integration with Facebook.

 2. You’ve acquired a donor but can’t say thank you.

 The key to retention is a second gift!
 There is a halo period for first-time donors, and it lasts 60 days.
-Get a second gift within that timeframe and the donor is 3x more likely to renew the following year.
+Get a second gift within that time frame and the donor is three times more likely to renew the following year.
 However, if you don’t have that donor data then you can’t leverage the halo period.

 Not all is lost.
-The data that does get collected is available in the Daily Transaction Report as a csv that you can import into your CRM.
+The data that does get collected is available in the Daily Transaction Report as a .CSV file that you can import into your CRM.

 One Way to Get Around This

 We would never give you bad news without leaving you with a little bit of help.
 An alternative method to Facebook fundraising is adding a call to action (CTA) to your page header.

 A “Donate” button can be added to your Facebook page and linked to a donation page of your choice.
 The downside is that taking users to an external link can lower conversion rates.
 If you decide to go this route, it’s essential that your landing page designs are optimized to convert.